MossbornHedgehog/VerdantAges/README.md

 Development is currently focused in the `raw-mc1.21` directory with a bottom-up build on version 1.21.1 with mods that I loved in Aged.

+We are documenting this as we do so you can see the specific implementation of various features in this modpack by checking out [https://mossbornhedgehog.github.io/VerdantAges/](https://mossbornhedgehog.github.io/VerdantAges/).

 **Note: `main` includes my attempt at getting Aged into packwiz.
 Originally I wanted to update Aged with new versions but was too overwhelmed with the number of mods and complexity of their interactions.**

 ## Tasks

 - [x] Implement Seasons using "Fabric Seasons", "SeasonHUD" and "Fabric Season Extras".
-- [ ] Update the game menus to have the beautiful feel that Aged had but with my own graphics.
+- [x] Update the game menus to have the beautiful feel that Aged had but with my own graphics.
 - [ ] Add in world generation mods like "Nature's Spirit", "Naturalist", "Terrablender", "Boids", etc.
 - [ ] Add in Yung's Better Builds.
 - [ ] Add in Dungeons and Taverns plus add-ons.